pafoster/qquiz/README.md

 # Tutorial
 ## Creating a Flashcard
 Create a directory for storing your flashcards, e.g. `mkdir ~/flashcards`.
 To create a new flashcard, open a new `.qq` file in your editor, e.g. `vi ~/flashcards/turing_born.qq`.
-A minimal `.qq` file might look like this:
+A new `.qq` file might look like this:
 ```
 q: In which year was A.M.
 Turing born?
 a: 1912 CE